seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 **ANTONY**
 In your bad strokes, Brutus, you give good words:
-Witness the hole you made in Caesar’s heart,
+Witness the hole you made in Caesar's heart,
-Crying ‘Long live! hail, Caesar!’
+Crying 'Long live! hail, Caesar!'

 **CASSIUS**
 Antony,